agustinmoren0/rocket-app/SUPABASE_DIAGNOSTICS.md

 ---

-## Expected Results After Fixes
+## Expected Results After All Fixes

+### Console Errors - RESOLVED ✅
+✅ No more 23505 errors on user_settings (duplicate key)
+✅ No more 23505 errors on habits (duplicate key)
-✅ No more 23505 errors (duplicate key)
+✅ No more 23505 errors on cycle_data (duplicate key)
-✅ No more 23502 errors (NOT NULL violation)
+✅ No more 23502 errors on activities (NOT NULL violation)

+### Data Persistence - WORKING ✅
-✅ Activities sync immediately to Supabase
+✅ Activities sync immediately to Supabase with correct schema ✅ Habits sync with proper UUID format and constraint handling ✅ Cycle data upserts instead of failing on duplicate
-✅ User settings don't conflict on sync
+✅ User settings don't conflict on periodic sync
-✅ Data persists across app sessions
+✅ Data persists across app sessions and tab closures
 ✅ Offline queue only contains valid operations
+✅ Invalid data is validated and cleaned before sync

+### Complete Fix Summary
+All 7 errors identified have been fixed:
+1. ✅ Stale closure preventing immediate activity display
+2. ✅ Habit UUID format mismatch (string → UUID)
+3. ✅ Activities missing unit field
+4. ✅ Data not loading on app restart
+5. ✅ Habits not persisting to Supabase
+6. ✅ Habits duplicate key constraint (23505)
+7. ✅ cycle_data duplicate key constraint (23505)
+8. ✅ Activities unit NOT NULL constraint (23502)
+9. ✅ user_settings duplicate key constraint (23505)